1997 Pearl High School shooting

-The Pearl High School shooting occurred on October 1, 1997, at Pearl High School in Pearl, Mississippi, United States.
-The gunman, 16-year-old 11th grade student Luke Woodham (born February 5, 1981), shot and killed two students and injured seven others at the school after killing his mother by bludgeoning at their home earlier that morning.
+On October 1, 1997, a mass shooting took place at Pearl High School in Pearl, Mississippi, United States.
+Two students were killed and seven others were injured before the perpetrator, 16-year-old 11th grade student Luke Woodham, was apprehended by an armed faculty member.
+The victims included Woodham's ex-girlfriend and prior to the shooting, he had killed his mother by bludgeoning and stabbing at their home.

+Woodham was convicted of murder and attempted murder, for which he was sentenced to three terms of life imprisonment and an additional 140 years respectively.
+Six other students were arrested as potential co-conspirators, but charges were dropped against five of the students, who were minors, while an 18-year-old group member sentenced to six months of boot camp and five years probation.

 Shooting

-The incident began on the morning of October 1, 1997, when Luke Woodham fatally stabbed and bludgeoned his mother, Mary Ann Woodham, as she prepared for a morning jog.
+The incident began on the morning of October 1, 1997, when Luke Woodham (born February 5, 1981) fatally stabbed and bludgeoned his mother, 50-year-old Mary Ann Woodham, as she prepared for a morning jog.
 An autopsy report revealed that she had eleven slash wounds and seven stab wounds, including stab wounds to the heart and lungs.
 At his trial, Woodham claimed that he could not remember killing his mother.

 Woodham then drove his mother's Toyota Tercel to Pearl High School.
 Wearing a trench coat to conceal the rifle he was carrying, Woodham entered the school and gave a manifesto to Justin Sledge.
 Sledge, realizing what was about to occur, gathered some friends and hid in the safety of the library while the shooting took place.

 During the trial, one former student would testify under oath that "he was in the commons with classmate Justin Sledge when Woodham walked up and spoke to Sledge.
 Justin Sledge then told him, "no matter what I heard, no matter what I saw, don't turn around.
 Just keep going forward.
 I didn't see anything.
 I just heard gunshots."

-Woodham then fatally shot Lydia Kaye Dew and Christina Menefee, his former girlfriend, then went on to wound seven others.
+Woodham then fatally shot 17-year-old senior Lydia Kaye Dew and 16-year-old fellow junior Christina Michelle Menefee, his former girlfriend.
+Seven others were injured.

-The school's assistant principal, Joel Myrick, retrieved a .45 caliber semi-automatic pistol from his truck and, spotting Woodham attempting to flee the parking lot after the shooting, shouted for him to stop.
+Joel Myrick, a US Army Reserve Major serving as the school's assistant principal, retrieved a.45 caliber M1911 pistol from his truck and, spotting Woodham attempting to flee the parking lot after the shooting, shouted for him to stop.
 Woodham lost control of his vehicle, and Myrick ordered him out of the car at gunpoint and detained him until police arrived at the scene.